naruto0516/naruto0516.github.io/doc/usage.md

 Even the basic use-case of a simple static site can be enhanced by manipulating the code through an automated build process.
-Moving up in complexity HTML5 Boilerplate can be be integrated with whatever front-end framework, CMS or e-commerce platform you're working with.
+Moving up in complexity HTML5 Boilerplate can be integrated with whatever front-end framework, CMS or e-commerce platform you're working with.
 Mix-and-match to your heart's content.
 Use what you need (toss it in a blender if you need to) and discard the rest.
 HTML5 Boilerplate is a starting point, not a destination.